lwratten/project-falcon/README.md

 ## Dev instructions
 1. `git clone https://github.com/lwratten/project-falcon.git`
 2. `cd project-falcon`
+3. Ensure your system has the tools in requirements.system installed.
-3. `python3 -m venv env` create a python virtual environment if you haven't already
+4. `python3 -m venv env` create a python virtual environment if you haven't already
-4. `source env/bin/activate`  activate / go into the virtual environment
+5. `source env/bin/activate`  activate / go into the virtual environment
-5. `pip install --editable .` this allows you to install the tool and updates automatically if you edit it (re-install if you change any of the cli / click things)
+6. `pip install --editable .` this allows you to install the tool and updates automatically if you edit it (re-install if you change any of the cli / click things)

 ### Files